StevenChoo/s3-backend-setup/README.md

 **Improvements are:**
 * Updated script to make be reusable by asking for a project name and environment
+* Added option to specify which AWS CLI profile to use
 * Added extra default tags to the AWS resources

 ## Architecture Overview